Latest News Items: FAT file system released - Tick suppression demo'ed SAM4L MCU & RX100 MCUs - embTCP released for PIC32

 configCPU_CLOCK_HZ

-Enter the frequency in Hz at which the internal clock that driver the peripheral used to generate the tick interrupt will be executing - this is normally the same clock that drives the internal CPU clock.
+Enter the frequency in Hz at which the internal clock that drives the peripheral used to generate the tick interrupt will be executing - this is normally the same clock that drives the internal CPU clock.
 This value is required in order to correctly configure timer peripherals.

 configTICK_RATE_HZ